CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 * [Supervisely Wrapper](./supervisely-wrapper): code required for exporting/importing preminelary annotation and ground truth from supervisely.

 * [Image Augmentation](image-augmentation): configurable augmentation wrapper implemented around imgaug.
+Copied from this [repo](https://github.com/fnlcr-bids-sdsi/image-segmentation/tree/master/packages/image_segmentation)

 * [MRCNN](./mrcnn): a forked version of Matterport MRCNN implemenation with our addition for the model's parameter we used for training, and the postprocessing pipeline after inference.
 The inference part is demonstrated in the [inference](./inference) directory.